cookpad/styleguide/python.en.md

 ## Python version

  - **[SHOULD]** When possible, projects should use Python 3 syntax.
 Use of Python 2 should be motivated by extenrnal reasons, like dependencies or heavy use of legacy code.

 ## Language Features

 🙌Avoid:

  - global variables

 👋Use for simple cases (one line):

  - lambda functions
  - list comprehensions `[ingredient.name for ingredients in recipe]`
  - conditional expressions `sugar = 1 if 'milk' in coffee else 0`
+ - nested/local/inner classes and functions

 👍Use freely:

  - generators
  - default iterators and operators for types that support them

 ## Code style